Nashville, Tennessee: Law and government

 The city of Nashville and Davidson County merged in 1963 as a way for Nashville to combat the problems of urban sprawl.
 The combined entity is officially known as "the Metropolitan Government of Nashville and Davidson County", and is popularly known as "Metro Nashville" or simply "Metro".
 It offers services such as police, fire, electricity, water and sewage treatment.
-When the Metro government was formed in 1963, the government was split into two service districts—the "urban services district" and the "general services district."
+When the Metro government was formed in 1963, the government was split into two service districts—the "urban services district" and the "general services district".
 The urban services district encompasses the 1963 boundaries of the former City of Nashville, approximately 72 sqmi, and the general services district includes the remainder of Davidson County.
 There are six smaller municipalities within the consolidated city-county: Belle Meade, Berry Hill, Forest Hills, Oak Hill, Goodlettsville (partially), and Ridgetop (partially).
 These municipalities use a two-tier system of government, with the smaller municipality typically providing police services and the Metro Nashville government providing most other services.
 Previously, the city of Lakewood also had a separate charter.
 However, Lakewood residents voted in 2010 and 2011 to dissolve its city charter and join the metropolitan government, with both votes passing.

 Nashville is governed by a mayor, vice-mayor, and 40-member Metropolitan Council.
 It uses the strong-mayor form of the mayor–council system.
-The current mayor of Nashville is John Cooper.
+The current mayor of Nashville is Freddie O'Connell.
 The Metropolitan Council is the legislative body of government for Nashville and Davidson County.
 There are five council members who are elected at large and 35 council members that represent individual districts.
 The Metro Council has regular meetings that are presided over by the vice-mayor, who is currently Jim Shulman.
 The Metro Council meets on the first and third Tuesday of each month at 6:00 pm, according to the Metropolitan Charter.

 Nashville is home to the Tennessee Supreme Court's courthouse for Middle Tennessee and the Estes Kefauver Federal Building and United States Courthouse, home of the United States District Court for the Middle District of Tennessee.